oerc-music/meld-testing-ssi3/Notes/SSI3-draft-report.md

 #### Callbacks and Promises

-This is a narrow technical point, but it may point to broader issues concerning system architecture choices concerning local vs global simplicity.
-The broader issue here is one of local vs global simplification.
+This is a narrow technical point, but it may point to broader issues concerning system architecture choices concerning local vs global simplification.
 A key contributor to sustainable software is keeping it easy to understand (for new developers), which among other things means keeping its structure as simple as possible (but no simpler).
 This can be a delicate balancing act, and inappropriate choices either way can lead to greater code complexity, and attendant sustainability difficulties.

 In traditional programming, when using a result that becomes available at some time after it is requested (such as reading data from an external source), it is common for the calling program to simply wait for the result to be available.
 This is synchronous operation.
-But in modern web software it is often not possible or maybe undesirable to do this, and the results must be handled asynchronously (i.e. some time later).
+But in modern web software it is often not desirable or possible to do this, and the results must be handled asynchronously (i.e. some time later).
 An approach that is often used is to have the invoking software provide a function (a "callback") that is called when the requested operation has completed.

 The problem with callbacks is that both the caller, the invoked function, and all intermediate functions need to incorporate the callback into their interface, which can leads to added complications in code paths that are unrelated to the operation being invoked.
 In this way, callbacks can add arbitrary complexity that permeates a codebase:  changing one function may also require changes to a lot of unrelated code.
 Thus, while conceptually quite simple, the ramifications of using callbacks are very extensive.
 As a piece of software becomes more complex, managing and synchronizing asynchronous operations with callbacks becomes more difficult.

 An alternative to callbacks is to use Promises, which are widely used in Javascript.
 A [Promise (or Future)](https://en.wikipedia.org/wiki/Futures_and_promises) is a new abstraction that is used to manage synchronization of asynchronous operations.
 Compared with callbacks, Promises are conceptually more difficult to understand.
-But disciplined use of them can facilitate creation of easier-to-understand global structures in non-trivial software systems, by hiding the asynchronous aspects of operations from intervening code.
+But disciplined use of Promises can facilitate creation of easier-to-understand global structures in non-trivial software systems, by hiding the asynchronous aspects of operations from intervening code.

 This use of callbacks vs Promises illustrates a broader issue of local _vs_ global simplification.
 Compared with callbacks, Promises introduce a new layer of abstraction that may make some code harder to understand in isolation, yet often make the overall global structure of the code easier to follow.
 Many programming abstractions come with similar pros and cons, and it is not always easy to tell if using one will make the overall application more or less sustainable.